-f.
+h.
 UTILITIES AND SERVICES MITIGATION MEASURE

-Mitigation Measure UTIL-1: No building permits shall be issued by the City for the proposed Cupertino Village Hotel Project that would result in exceeding the permitted peak wet weather flow capacity of 13.8 mgd through the Santa Clara sanitary sewer system.
+Mitigation Measure UTIL-1: No building permits shall be issued by the City for the proposed De Anza Hotel Project that would result in exceeding the permitted peak wet weather flow capacity of 13.8 mgd through the Santa Clara sanitary sewer system.
 The project applicant may demonstrate, to the satisfaction of the City of Cupertino and Cupertino Sanitary District (CSD), that the proposed hotel would not exceed the peak wet weather flow capacity of the Santa Clara sanitary sewer system by implementing one or more of the following methods:

-- 1. Reduce inflow and infiltration in the CSD system to reduce peak wet weather flows; or - Increase on-site water reuse, such as increased grey water use, or reduce water consumption of the fixtures used within the proposed project, or other methods that are measurable and reduce sewer generation rates to acceptable levels, to the satisfaction of the CSD.
+- 1. Reduce inflow and infiltration in the CSD system to reduce peak wet weather flows; or - 2.
+Increase on-site water reuse, such as increased grey water use, or reduce water consumption of the fixtures used within the proposed project, or other methods that are measurable and reduce sewer generation rates to acceptable levels, to the satisfaction of the CSD.

-The proposed project's estimated wastewater generation shall be calculated using the generation rates used by the San Jose-Santa Clara Water Pollution Control Plant Specific Use Code & Sewer Coefficient table in the May 2007, City of Santa Clara

-Sanitary Sewer Capacity Assessment, unless alternative (i.e., lower) generation rates achieved by the proposed project are substantiated by the project applicant based on evidence to the satisfaction of the CSD.
+- 3. The proposed project's estimated wastewater generation shall be calculated using the generation rates used by the San Jose-Santa Clara Water Pollution Control Plant Specific Use Code & Sewer Coefficient table in the May 2007, City of Santa Clara Sanitary Sewer Capacity Assessment, unless alternative (i.e., lower) generation rates achieved by the proposed project are substantiated by the project applicant based on evidence to the satisfaction of the CSD. - 6.
+Adopts the Mitigation Monitoring and Reporting Program for the Project, as amended, attached hereto as Exhibit EA-1, and incorporated herein by reference, which incorporates all the mitigation measures identified in the Final IS/MND.

-PASSED AND ADOPTED this 16th day of July 2019, at a Regular Meeting of the City

-Council of the City of Cupertino, State of California, by the following roll call vote:
+PASSED AND ADOPTED this 21st day of January 2020, at a Regular Meeting of the City Council of the City of Cupertino, State of California, by the following roll call vote:

-AYES:

-NOES:

-ABSENT:

-ABSTAIN:
+AYES: NOES: ABSENT: ABSTAIN:

 SIGNED:

-Steven Scharf, Mayor City of Cupertino
+Steven Scharf, Mayor Date

+City of Cupertino

 ATTEST:

 Date

-Grace Schmidt, City Clerk
+Kirsten Squarcia, Acting City Clerk